Software Integrations: How to Integrate Software Online

 In order to implement manual data integration, your organization must hire a dedicated data engineer who manually manages and codes every data connection.

-It is more likely for errors to occur with complex data connections or big data queries when using this technique.
+When using this technique, errors are more likely to occur with complex data connections or big data queries.

 🟢 Middleware Data Integration